Skip to main content

 I visited the Library of Birmingham.
 The library is a nice place to visit for those who like Shakespeare because it has The Shakespeare Collection and there is The Shakespeare Memorial Room in the library.

 The Collection includes more than 100,000 items such as books, production posters, photographs, and so on.
 They can be accessed by appointment.
 I didn't have a particular item to see in mind, so I only went to the Memorial Room without an appointment.
-It is open to public, and I enjoyed the room.
+It was open to public, and I enjoyed the room.

 In a lift to the 9th floor, where The Memorial Room is located, I heard the Witches' line ('fair is foul and foul is fair' from Macbeth) from a speaker.
 That was a little scary but a good idea to feel Shakespeare's world.